jenyangk/freqtrade/user_data/docs/strategy-bbfvg.md

 ## Risk Management

-The strategy calculates a **dynamic stop loss** at the moment of entry confirmation.
+The strategy uses a **fixed 5% stop loss** for initial risk calculation.
--   It identifies the FVG boundaries.
--   It sets the stop loss slightly beyond the FVG (0.5% buffer).
--   This "Risk" distance is then used to calculate the "Reward" target (2x Risk).
+-   This "Risk" distance (5%) is then used to calculate the "Reward" targets (1:2, 1:3, 1:4).
+-   **Dynamic Trailing**:
+    -   At 1:2 Profit (10% gain): Stop Loss moves to Breakeven.
+    -   At 1:3 Profit (15% gain): Stop Loss moves to 1:2 level (locking 10% gain).
+    -   At 1:4 Profit (20% gain): Immediate Exit.

 ## Plotting